 Check online for the latest mortgage rates.
 The more lenders compete for your business, the better.

-However, in 2022, mortgage rates zoomed higher by about 2.25% before falling by about 1% from its highs so far.
-Higher mortgage rates and inflation makes my existing 4.25% more attractive.
-After all, the average 30-year fixed rate mortgage reached a high of about 5.83% according to Freddie Mac.
+However, in 2022, mortgage rates zoomed higher by about 2.5% before falling in 4Q 2022.
+Higher mortgage rates and inflation makes my existing 4.25% more attractive to keep.
+After all, the average 30-year fixed rate mortgage reached a high of about 7% according to Freddie Mac.

 Despite having a relatively more attractive mortgage, I still paid it off because the balance was small compared to the value of the property.
 I just wanted the pesky burden to go away so I could focus making money elsewhere.
 If my mortgage amount was in the hundreds of thousands of dollars, I probably would have kept it.